 Make these delicious Spicy Crockpot Sweet Potatoes for a holiday meal, and you’ll have more room in the oven for other things!
 These tasty sweet potatoes are low-glycemic, gluten-free, meatless, and can be South Beach Diet Phase Two if you use an approved butter substitute.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 Very early tomorrow morning I’m getting on a plane to Chicago, where I’ll be attending BlogHerFood15 (and speaking about Pinterest; are you following me there?)
 So things might be a little quieter than usual here for a few days, but I did want to share one more updated Thanksgiving favorite before I leave town.
 I made these Spicy Crockpot Sweet Potatoes with my niece Kara, and we used the new Crock-Pot Casserole Crock Slow Cooker that I raved about recently.
 These sweet potatoes have the same seasoning as Spicy Sweet Potato Fries, the recipe that turned me into a sweet potato fan.